How to Quote Projects Without Underselling Your Work

 Just: “Let’s talk first.”

-This one change filters out price shoppers (they won’t take the call) and positions you as a strategic partner, not a vendor.
+Filters out price shoppers (they won’t take the call)

 You don’t send a quote until all items are confirmed: